robertdebock/presentations/developing-patterns.md

 ---

+## ?

+What is after this level/phase/stage is uncertain to me.

+---

-## Hacks
+## Game the system

 Once you can work in these different levels (learning, manual, automated, consumable), you can start on an upper level.

 1. I nearly always skip "manual", immediately automate it.
-2. I focus on making something consumable very early.
+2. Focus on making something consumable very early.
+3. Focus on tests, they define how to consume the code.

 ----